zooniverse/mobile/README.md

-More detailed information on the [wiki](https://github.com/zooniverse/mobile/wiki)
+More detailed information on the [wiki](https://github.com/zooniverse/mobile/wiki).
+In particular, check out our [contributor guidelines](https://github.com/zooniverse/mobile/wiki/Contributor-Guidelines)!

 # Zooniverse Mobile App
 The Zooniverse Mobile app is a [React Native](https://facebook.github.io/react-native/) app that allows folks like you and me to contribute to astronomy, ecology, and anthropology research from their couch, bathtub, or bus stop (but don't swipe and drive, please).